Gerardo Poli concludes his four-part focus on gastric dilatation-volvulus with a look at the recovery stage and postoperative monitoring.11 mins

-Having previously discussed the components of a fluid therapy plan, Gerardo Poli looks at maintenance rates and crystalloid use.
+Having previously discussed the components of a fluid therapy plan, Gerardo Poli looks at maintenance rates and crystalloid use.5 mins

 In his latest Tip of the Week, Gerardo Poli offers up his own approach to one of the most common presentations in general practice.

-Following on from September's post on urinalysis, Gerardo Poli offers some simple tips on the use of dipsticks.
+Following on from September's post on urinalysis, Gerardo Poli offers some simple tips on the use of dipsticks.4 mins

-Following a previous tip in which he discussed the four basic components of a fluid therapy plan, Gerardo Poli takes a look at perfusion deficits, including clinical signs, cause and treatment.8 mins
+Following a previous tip in which he discussed the four basic components of a fluid therapy plan, Gerardo Poli takes a look at perfusion deficits, including clinical signs, cause and treatment.

 Interpreting effusion samples can be confusing, says Gerardo Poli, so try to think of them as if you were collecting a blood sample.